 When was RAND created?
 Some of your material says you started in 1946; some says 1948.

-RAND began in 1946 as a research project (Project Rand) backed by a single client, the U.S. Army Air Forces.
-The project was developed at Douglas Aircraft in Santa Monica, California.
+RAND began in 1946 as a research project (Project RAND) backed by a single client, the U.S. Army Air Forces.
+The project was developed at the Douglas Aircraft Company in Santa Monica, California.
 In 1948, with Ford Foundation support, RAND became an independent, nonprofit research institution committed to exploring the most complex and consequential problems facing our society.

 What is a think tank?

-It is generally acknowledged that the term "think tank" was first applied to the RAND Corporation in the 1960s.
-Back then, a think tank was a research institute that came up with new ideas that could influence public policy.
+It is generally acknowledged that the term “think tank” was first applied to the RAND Corporation in the 1960s.
+At the time, a think tank was a research institute that came up with new ideas that could influence public policy.

 What is an FFRDC?

 Federally funded research and development centers (FFRDCs) are independent entities that assist the United States government with scientific research, analysis, and development.
 FFRDCs address critical, long-term problems of considerable complexity; provide immediate, short-term assistance for urgent, high-priority issues; analyze technical questions with a high degree of objectivity; and provide creative and cost-effective solutions to government problems.
 Working in the public interest, FFRDCs operate as long-term strategic partners with their sponsoring government agencies.
-RAND operates three FFRDCs: RAND Arroyo Center, RAND National Defense Research Institute (NDRI), and RAND Project AIR FORCE (PAF).
-Because RAND operates these three FFRDCs, each of which supports the U.S. Department of Defense, we do not accept funds (project sponsorship or philanthropic support) from firms or divisions or segments of firms whose primary business is that of a supplier of equipment, materiel, or services to the U.S. Department of Defense.
+RAND operates three FFRDCs: the RAND Arroyo Center, which is sponsored by the U.S. Army; RAND Project AIR FORCE (PAF), sponsored by the U.S. Air Force; and the RAND National Defense Research Institute (NDRI), sponsored by a number of federal defense organizations.
+Because RAND operates these three FFRDCs, we do not accept funds (i.e., project sponsorship or philanthropic support) from firms or segments of firms whose primary business is that of supplying equipment, materiel, or services to the U.S. Department of Defense.

 Why aren't you located in Washington, D.C., with the other think tanks?

 We're based in Santa Monica because that's where we were founded, and it suits us.
-Indeed, there are some advantages to being located not only outside the Beltway, but on the West Coast.
+Indeed, there are some advantages to being located not only outside the Beltway, but also as far away as the West Coast.
 It provides a healthy distance between us and our clients and policymakers.
-That said, we also appreciate the value of having some presence near the nation's capital.
+That said, we also appreciate the value of having a presence near the nation's capital.
 For many years, RAND had an office in Washington, D.C., in addition to our headquarters campus in Santa Monica, California.
 As our organization grew, we moved to Arlington, Virginia, where 300 RAND staff are now based.
-We opened a second East Coast office in Pittsburgh, Pennsylvania, in 2000, where almost 200 RAND staff are located.
+We opened a second East Coast office in Pittsburgh, Pennsylvania, in 2000, where almost 200 RAND staff are located, and a third in Boston, Massachusetts, in 2009.

 Why do you call yourself a corporation if you're a nonprofit?

-When we set ourselves up as a nonprofit corporation back in 1948 with the help of the Ford Foundation, "corporation" seemed like the right word.
-We've actually struggled with keeping "corporation" as part of our name, and for about a decade (from the mid-1980s to the mid-1990s) we dropped the word "corporation."
-Subsequent reviews of our brand suggested that while corporation was something of a misnomer for a nonprofit institution, (a) the RAND Corporation was widely recognized as a brand and (b) other organizations had assumed the word "RAND," making RAND alone no longer unique.
-Though we have rebranded ourselves with our original name ("the RAND Corporation"), we are proud to be a 501(c)(3) organization with many generous philanthropic supporters.
+When we set ourselves up as a nonprofit corporation back in 1948 with the help of the Ford Foundation, “corporation” seemed like the right word.
+Since then, we've struggled with keeping “corporation” as part of our name, and we dropped it for about a decade (from the mid-1980s to the mid-1990s).
+While “corporation” seems something of a misnomer for a nonprofit institution, “the RAND Corporation” is widely recognized as our brand; without “Corporation,” our name can become easily confused with similarly named organizations and people.
+Regardless of any implications of our name, we are proud to be a 501(c)(3) organization with many generous philanthropic supporters.

 How does RAND select projects?

-It really depends on which research unit is doing the work.
+Largely, project selection is driven by the research unit doing the work.
 Some units that conduct research in social and economic policy—e.g., RAND Health, RAND Education, RAND Labor and Population—compete with other organizations and universities for funds from government agencies and private foundations.
-Our federally funded research and development centers—i.e., RAND Project AIR FORCE, the RAND National Defense Research Institute, and the RAND Arroyo Center—are long-standing research centers funded annually through the Department of Defense budget to carry out short- and long-term research on national security questions.
-In addition, RAND uses philanthropic support and the organization's own endowment for projects that are either too new (e.g., HIV research in the 1980s) or too urgent (e.g., providing assistance to the U.S. Gulf States region immediately after Hurricanes Katrina and Rita) to have client support.
+Our federally funded research and development centers—i.e., the RAND Arroyo Center, RAND Project AIR FORCE, and the RAND National Defense Research Institute—are long-standing research centers funded annually through the Department of Defense budget to carry out short- and long-term research on national security questions.
+In addition, RAND uses philanthropic support and its own endowment for projects that are either too new (e.g., HIV research in the 1980s) or too urgent (e.g., providing assistance to the U.S. Gulf States region immediately after Hurricanes Katrina and Rita) to have client support.

 No. Roughly 95 percent of our research is unclassified and is publicly available (and at no cost, through free downloads from our website).
-Visit our online bookstore and browse through available titles; about 10,000 titles are now online.
-We're also in the process of putting our entire 60-year unclassified legacy online.
-It is true that, to recoup the cost of printing, we sell the hard copies of our books.
+About 10,000 titles are now online.
+We're also in the process of putting our entire 60-year unclassified legacy on the Web.
+To recoup the cost of printing, we do sell hard copies of our books.

 For the past three decades, we have opened our archives to academics who want to study our history.
-This includes access to declassified documents and internal memorandums.
+This includes access to declassified documents and internal memoranda.

-Does everyone at RAND have a secret clearance?
+Does everyone at RAND have a security clearance?

-No. Many people at RAND do not have a security clearance and never venture into the classified areas.
+No. Many RAND staff do not have a security clearance and never venture into the classified areas.

 Do you have to be a U.S. citizen to work at RAND?

-No. At present, the RAND staff is made up of people from more than 50 countries; the Pardee RAND Graduate School student body is made up of graduate students from more than 20 countries.
+No. At present, RAND staff hail from more than 40 countries, and, in our offices outside of the United States, the majority of our researchers and staff are not American.
+Additionally, the Pardee RAND Graduate School student body is made up of graduate students from more than 20 countries.

 Can anyone visit RAND?

-RAND invites people in the community to Policy Forums several times each year.
+RAND's Santa Monica office holds policy forums several times each year, and they are open to people in the community.
+Other offices hold occasional events as well.
 You can learn more about the events we offer on our Calendar of Events.
 We also periodically offer tours of our headquarters campus, which received the U.S. Green Building Council's Gold Leadership in Energy and Environmental Design (LEED) certification in April 2006 and the Urban Land Institute Award for Excellence in May 2007.

-Does RAND take a position on campaign issues or candidates?
+Does RAND take positions on campaign issues or candidates?

 Some states require contributors to provide their occupation and employer information when making a donation to a campaign.
 Those donations are from individuals who work at RAND, not from the RAND Corporation.